 To inspire action through data visualization, it is insufficient to simply transform a wall of numbers into a beautiful chart or graph.
 A coherent message must also be delivered, through story and narrative, and with meaningful intention.
 This is best done by engaging with your audience in a consequential dialog.
 One that confirms your familiarity with and validates the existence of their pre-existing identity story.

-Enterprises like yours invest great volumes of energy and resource into data acquisition and data analysis.
-But data analysis alone does not bring about the evolution or improvement of your organization.
+Organizations invest great energy and resource into data acquisition and data analysis.
+But analysis alone does not bring about the evolution or improvement of your organization.
 Even adding a beautiful visualization to keen analytics does not guarantee an operational impact.
 We at AA believe that story and narrative, united together with accurate data, crisp visualization and a clear goal is key to unlocking the potential of your organization’s success.

 Science has shown that our brains do not store experiences as isolated pieces of information.
 Our human brain absorbs each new experience together in connection to other, similar experiences; and then weaves each new arriving piece of information into the fabric and context of a larger internal story.
 It is this internal story that drives our behavior.
 When new incoming information arrives pre-encoded in a story or narrative of it’s own, then our brains are evolutionarily designed to process that new experience more readily, retain more of the information, and to be more flexible around changing and evolving old biases and perceptions.